Iamnotaspy/Iamnotaspy/README.md

 ![GravityShifter - Lua 2](https://user-images.githubusercontent.com/47995251/130342468-a34c45b2-4ac4-4ec6-a6ba-c7261d6cc4c1.PNG)

-This solo second year game was coded in lua and used the luv2D framework.
+This solo second year game was coded in Lua and used the Love2D framework.

 Project source code/exe available on request.